BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/README.md

 # Cross-Layer-Tracing-in-Kubernetes
 The aim of this project is to add trace points to applications running in Kubernetes and understand their behavior by end-to end-tracing.

-## Vision & Goals
-We will implement end-to-end tracing for Kubernetes on the data-plane.
-This includes instrumenting one or more subsystems within the Kubernetes structure.
-As data-plane features become a part of the flow and behavior of an application, implementing trace points within them allows for a cross-layer, enabling a complex and deeper understanding of an application’s behavior.
-If issues come up in a distributed cluster operated by Kubernetes, tracing is an idea method to resolve said issues.

-## Users/Personas of the Project
+## Concepts and components of the project
-This project is meant to assist the users of the Kubernetes platform in identifying issues like latency, performance of particular machine, bottlenecks etc.  in their distributed cluster.
-Users include large companies, who have made tracing the de facto method to debug and analyze distributed applications.

-## Scope & Features
-We will be instrumenting the services section of Kubernetes with trace points such that we will be able to get information about the behavior of the distributed system as a whole.
-Specifically we will focus on the data-plane portion of Kubernetes.
-The data-plane is the portion of commands which do not focus on the orchestration of deployment tasks, but rather focus on functionalities.

-## Solution Concept
-Below are the components of our design:

 ●	Container: A container provides an isolated environment with a unique namespace in which an app can run with its environment.
-Apps can only use the resources defined in this namespace.
+The environment satisfies a description of a set of resources required by an app.
+App can only use the resources defined in this namespace and doesn’t know what is outside its container.

-●	Kubernetes: a container orchestrator, where tracing will be implemented.Kubernetes is an open-source platform designed to automate deploying, scaling, and operating application containers; a container deployment orchestrator.
+●	Kubernetes: Kubernetes is an orchestration system coordinating a highly available cluster of computers for deploying, scaling and managing containerized components of a distributed application in a datacenter.
+It makes these applications agnostic and isolated from other containers deployed on the same node e.g. machine.
+What Kubernetes does:
+1. It allocates resources to containers to have them meet the required description 2.It offers a unique namespace to each container
+3.It can scale in & scale out an application and make replication) when required 4.Provides an abstraction through which each container is able to communicate with the outside world

 ●	Tracing: Every request has Its own label, we name it as ‘TraceID’.
 When a specific  request call an API in a components of a system, we can create a event labeled by its ‘TraceID’.
 By collecting these events, we get a ‘thread’ of movement of  this specific request.